JerzyKukla/batchBlobDelete/README.md

 java -jar target/batch-blob-delete-1.0.0-shaded.jar --input-data "storageAccount,container,blob\nsaentdxcdevgia,ent,PL/2025/09/25/11/42/b748b266-0451-45f7-92cd-2ea910c09f371496190625%5E%5E%5E%5EINVOICE%5E%5E_ENT_KTW_GTA_CO_20250623_040606.TIF"
 ```

 The application logs progress, successes, and failures using Log4j 2.
-At startup it loads `config/log4j2.xml` when present, so you can edit that file to change appenders (for example to log to a specific file path) without rebuilding the JAR.
-If the file is missing, Log4j falls back to its built-in defaults.
+At startup it looks for `config/log4j2.properties` (or, for backwards compatibility, `config/log4j2.xml`) and uses the first one it finds, so you can edit those files to change appenders (for example to log to a specific file path) without rebuilding the JAR.
+If neither file is present, Log4j falls back to its built-in defaults.